 - 6 Tips to Consider Before Writing a Novel

 - My Process: put your butt in the chair, schedule time to write, iterate the process (make incremental changes to be more productive), know what you’re going to write ahead of time, hire an editor, study masterworks, and be kind to yourself

-Additionally, I’m working on a book: The 30-Day Writing Challenge.
+Additionally, I wrote a book: The 30-Day Writing Challenge.
 It will teach you fundamentals and provide you with prompts for each lesson.
-I’ll also have a course: Write a Scene that Works out shortly as well.
-If you’re interested in either, subscribe to my mailing list to hear about it first.
+I’ll also have a course: Write a Scene that Works out shortly.
+If you’re interested in either, subscribe to my mailing list.

 - Pride and Prejudice* The Story Grid Edition

 - Check out my post on How Reading Better Can Help You Write Better

 - Or my post on Analyzing a Masterwork

 - Analyze your favorite book using the Story Grid tools